I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 Looking for a way to carry breast milk in a diaper bag?
 You shouldn’t throw breast milk into a diaper bag just like that.
 The safest thing to do is to take your time and prepare the milk the proper way.
 Before you handle the breast milk, wash your hands, to start with.
 The containers should be washed with a warm solution of water and soap.
 To prevent the breast milk from spilling out of your diaper bag to the bag’s contents, you should use a screw cap to hold the milk.

 You can place the breast milk in an insulated lunch bag, add an ice pack, then put it in your diaper bag.
-This is important if you want it to stay well overnight.
+This is important if you want it to stay cool overnight.
+Another way to keep bottles cold in the diaper bag is to put the breast milk bottle in a Ziploc bag and then fill it up with ice.
+Wrap them in a towel and put them in your diaper bag.
+It will be cold.

 Another thing you want to keep in mind is, labeling your containers distinctly, just so you are not confused as to which bottle to use first, and which not to use when.